NiceneNerd/BCML/docs/bnp.md

 of the logs will be readable to anyone familiar with YAML-based BOTW modding tools.

 When the BNP is installed, BCML will extract its contents into an internal mods directory and process the logs inside to apply the changes to vanilla or existing merged files.
+Options which have not been selected are removed from the installed mod.